sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * **ipv6 unicast-routing (Ans)**
 --------
-On a Cisco router, which command should you use to display the IPv6 routing table?
+On a Cisco router, which command should you use to display the **IPv6 routing table**?

 * show ipv6 neighbors